3 Simple At-Home Exercises That Work

 You need to press your heels into the floor to return to the initial position and then repeat until set is complete.

 Proper form and breathing pattern: so when doing squats maintain your back in alignment, by keeping your chest up and your hips back and don’t let the knees extend beyond the toes and put the pressure on the heels of the feet.
-You need to breathe in as you squat and breathe out as you come up.
+You need to breathe in as you squat and breathe out as you

 First you need to lie down on the mat, keep your knees bent, your back and feet flat, and your hands supporting your head.
 Then lift your shoulders, squeeze your abdominal muscles and hold for 1 to 2 seconds and then slowly return to the starting position and repeat until set is complete.